Vitali33/BioSeq-Alignment/README.md

 Python (version 3.x)
 Biopython library
 Clustal Omega
-Access to an HPC cluster with SLURM scheduling (for sbatch_clustalAlign.sh)
+Access to an HPC cluster with SLURM scheduling (for sbatch_Sequence_Alignment.sh)

 ## Installation
 1. Clone this repository to your local machine or HPC environment: